 If you can’t eat it, don’t put it on your skin.

 Sweet Almond Oil-One of the absolute best carrier oils for anti aging.
 It is full of Vitamin E, which helps with nourishing and tightening.
 It is an affordable oil and has little to no smell.
 You can add this oil to any product that calls for a carrier oil-it is wonderful for just about every skin type!

 Coconut Oil-Perfect for healing and calming.
 Anti fungal and antibacterial, it’s the perfect oil for salves.
 I love adding a tablespoon or 2 of coconut oil because it makes everything so much creamier!
 I don’t suggest using coconut oil on the skin.
 It isn’t the best moisturizer and could cause clogging.

 Beeswax Pastiles-Beeswax is used when you need to thicken up oils.
 It will not blend water and oil together.
 I have tried several times.
 Beeswax is very beneficial for the skin and acts as a protective barrier allowing essential oils, butters and carrier oils to penetrate the skin.
 Always buy pastiles so you can measure with ease.
 I suggest staying away from white pastiles because they most likely have been bleached.
 Yellow is way more antural!

 Emulsifying Wax-I don’t love using emulsifying wax because I feel it serves no beneficial purpose for the skin, but it is 100% necessary if you are making a lotion.
 It simply binds water and oil and allows them to thicken.
 The more you use, the thicker your cream.
-Be sure to purchase yours from Mountain Rose Herb-theirs vegetable based and comes from naturally occurring fats and esters.
+Be sure to purchase yours from Mountain Rose Herbs-theirs vegetable based and comes from naturally occurring fats and esters.

 Vitamin E Oil-I add this antioxidant oil for it’s anti aging qualities, but I also like it because it will help preserve your products.